TheOdinProject/curriculum/rails/project_forms_advanced.md

 We'll be creating a one-way flight booker.
 You'll get lots of practice populating and building dropdown menus, radio buttons, and nested submissions.
 Let the fun begin!

-You'll need to create some Airport objects for the user to choose between and a bunch of Flight objects of varying from/to airports and times.

-For the first screen, you'll need a dropdown that lists a possible "From" airport and a possible "To" airport. just assume all flights fly between SFO and NYC.
-You'll need to set up a dropdown menu that contains all eligible flights.

 This project will require you to seed your database, so use your `app/db/seeds.rb` file to write the code necessary to populate Airports and Flights.
 One trick for toy apps like this (don't do it for production!) is to make your seeds file `::delete_all` items in your database and then completely repopulate them.
 That way, when you create a new model or change how you want your sample data set up, you can just update the `seeds.rb` file and rerun `$ rake db:seed`.

 #### Setup